CNES/Pandora_plugin_mccnn/README.md

 ## References

-Please cite the following paper when using Pandora and pandora_plugin_libsgm:
+Please cite the following paper when using Pandora and pandora_plugin_mccnn:
 *Cournet, M., Sarrazin, E., Dumas, L., Michel, J., Guinet, J., Youssefi, D., Defonte, V., Fardet, Q., 2020.
 Ground-truth generation and disparity estimation for optical satellite imagery.
 ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.*

 <a id="MCCNN">[MCCNN]</a>